Since 2006 eSellerPro has been a software platform for businesses selling high volumes of products on Amazon and eBay.

 Then in February 2015 a new company emerged.
-That business, Volo, had a bold design, distinctive videos, and big photos featuring happy customers and team members.
+That business, Volo, had a bold design, distinctive videos, and big photos featuring happy customers.
 Volo seemed full of confidence, innovation and ambition.
 This was eSellerPro’s new brand, and it couldn’t have been more different.

 Why did they make such a big change, and what does it mean for the company?
 To find out I spoke to Volo’s CEO Paul Watson, who’s been running the business since October 2013.
 It turned out there’s a lot more going on than just a new brand.
 Volo also has 50% more staff at the company, a brand new user interface coming soon, and an imminent expansion into the US.

 Yet there’s still a focus on high performance: Volo’s customers hold the records for both the highest sales by value, and the highest by order volume, in a single day on eBay, worldwide.
 It was definitely time to find out more about this company.

 Andy: What was your background prior to Volo?

 Paul Watson: I started off in mining actually.
 I spent the first three years of my working life in a goldmine, three kilometers underground.

 I spent the first three years of my working life in a goldmine

 I was a geologist and I got a job in South Africa.
 I didn’t realize that being a geologist meant that you had to be right on the working face most of the time, making sure they were mining the right rocks.
 The face was about a meter high so it was all about crawling around on your hands and knees about three kilometers underground.
 It was an interesting experience, terrifying and exciting in equal measure!